Psychosis Spectrum Test

 Disclaimer

-Include a disclaimer stating that the test is for informational purposes only and should not be used as a sole basis for diagnosis or treatment.
-Encourage individuals to consult a qualified healthcare professional for accurate assessment and appropriate recommendations.
+The test is for informational purposes only and should not be used as a sole basis for diagnosis or treatment.
+Individuals should consult a qualified healthcare professional for accurate assessment and appropriate recommendations.

 The Psychosis Spectrum Test template can be used when assessing an individual's risk of psychosis is relevant.
 Here are some instances when this resource can be appropriately utilized: